LoanMe Personal Loans Review — Know the Risks

 LoanMe Personal Loans can be a solution for some borrowers in need of fast financing for major expenses.
 However, there are risks involved, including a near-predatory interest rate charged on new loans for those who have less-than-perfect credit.

-LoanMe, an online lender headquartered in California, offers both small business loans and personal loans to residents of select states.
+LoanMe, an online lender headquartered in California, offers both small business loans (see review) and personal loans to residents of select states.
 Currently, borrowers in California, Delaware, Arizona, Idaho, Kentucky, Missouri, New Mexico, South Carolina, Utah, and Wisconsin are eligible to apply with LoanMe.

 LoanMe personal loans are geared toward borrowers with poor credit scores who need cash fast.
 Unfortunately, LoanMe charges substantial interest rates and fees on new loans compared to traditional financial institutions like banks and credit unions.

 As you can imagine, LoanMe’s willingness to take on borrowers with spotty credit histories is helpful to a select demographic.
 However, it is crucial to review the overall costs associated with these types of loans so you can understand the risks you’re taking on with a triple-digit interest rate.

 - How to Get a LoanMe Personal Loan

 Getting a LoanMe Personal Loan

 One of the nice things about LoanMe Personal Loans is the breezy application process.
 Applicants need only provide: